Giselle

 How to Pronounce Giselle

 Our model has identified 4 different pronunciations for the name Giselle.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 65.8% confident that Giselle is pronounced as jih-ZEHL.
-The next most likely pronunciation is zhih-SEHL, at 18.4% confidence.
+Our model is 65.8% confident that Giselle is pronounced as jih-ZEHL, which has 2 syllables.
+The next most likely pronunciation is zhih-SEHL, at 18.4% confidence, with 2 syllables.

 zhih-SEHL (2 syllables)